 We kick start the party with the mention of a game that features buccaneers who simply love the smell of saltwater in the morning.
 Sid Meier’s Pirates! enables players to embark on an exciting high-seas adventure that’s filled to the brim with action and strategy elements.
 It’s the remake of the 1987 game that was also known as Sid Meier’s Pirates!.
 You can fight naval battles against single vessels and multi-ship convoys as well as engage in exciting action sequences on creaky ship decks.

-There’s lots of swashbuckling sword fighting and multiplayer maps to exploit in this title.
+There is a lot of swashbuckling sword fighting and multiplayer maps to exploit in this title.
 Here, you can take on the role of a Pirate Captain and gather fame and fortune as you travel to fantastic places.
 The game is compatible with a host of platforms namely, Xbox, Wii, PSP, and PC as well as the Apple iPad.
 The app from iTunes can be acquired by shelling out a little under $5.

 2 – Starfarer: